Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ## System Icons

 Our system icons are a set of line icons that can be used throughout the UI to draw more attention to a specific element or action.
 Typically our system icons are used to the left of the text label within buttons to help draw more attention to them.
-Or, if the icon is easily identifiable, the icon can be used alone within a button in order to save space.
+Or, if the icon is easily identifiable, the icon can be used alone within a button to save space.

 ### File system icons

 All file system icons have a default color to help users make connections with other, non-Zywave systems.
-Grayscale is available for edge case scenarios, and should be used rarely.
+Grayscale is available for edge case scenarios and should be used rarely.

 ### System icon usage guidelines